pminina01/readthedocs/Internal-Logging.md

 * `internalLogFile="file.txt"` - adding internalLogFile cause NLog to write its internal debugging messages to the specified file.
 This includes any exceptions that may be thrown during logging.
 * `internalLogLevel="Trace|Debug|Info|Warn|Error|Fatal"` – determines internal log level.
 The higher the level, the less verbose the internal log output.
+* `includeTimestamp="false|true"` - indicates whether timestamps should be included in the internal log output
 * `internalLogToConsole="false|true"` – sends internal logging messages to the console.
 * `internalLogToConsoleError="false|true"` – sends internal logging messages to the console error output (stderr).